 The Company does not use contractual provisions to allow the Company to reclaim incentive components of remuneration from Executive Directors and key management personnel in exceptional circumstances of misstatement of financial results or of misconduct resulting in financial loss to the Company.
 The Executive Directors owe a fiduciary duty to the Company.
 The Company should be able to avail itself to remedy against the Executive Directors in the event of such breach of fiduciary duties.

-For the financial year ended 30 June 2016, the Company only identified 4 key management personnel.
-Details of remuneration paid to Top 4 key management personnel of the Group (who are not Directors) for the financial year ended 30 June 2016 are set out below:
+For the financial year ended 30 June 2021, the Company only identified 1 key management personnel.
+Details of remuneration paid to top key management personnel of the Group (who is not Directors or CEO) for the financial year ended 30 June 2021 are set out below:

-There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2016.
+There were no terminations, retirement or post-employment benefits granted to Directors and key management personnel other than the standard contractual notice period termination payment in lieu of service for FY2021.

-There are four employees of the Group who are immediate family members of the Company's Executive Directors.
-Two employees of the Group, Mdm Ang Siew Chin and Mdm Ang Lay Eng, are sisters of our Executive Directors, Mr Ang Yu Seng and Mr Ang Yew Chye and whose remuneration exceeds S$50,000 in the financial year ended 30 June 2016.
-The remuneration of the remaining two employees of the Group, Mr Ang Jun Long, son of Mr Ang Yu Seng and Ms Ang Ru Mei, Renne, daughter of Mr Ang Yew Chye did not exceed S$50,000 in the financial year ended 30 June 2016.
+There are two employees of the Group who are immediate family members of the Company’s Executive Directors, Mr. Ang Jun Long, son of Mr. Ang Yu Seng and Ms. Ang Ru Mei, Renne, daughter of Mr. Ang Yew Chye.
 The basis for determining the compensation of our related employees is the same as the basis of determining the compensation of other unrelated employees.

-Details of remuneration paid to the immediate family member of Directors or substantial shareholders for the financial year ended 30 June 2016 are set out below:
+Details of remuneration paid to the immediate family members of Directors or CEO for the financial year ended 30 June 2021 are set out below:

-Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO whose remuneration in the financial year ended 30 June 2016 exceeded $50,000.
+Save for the above disclosure, the Company does not have any employee who is an immediate family member of a Director or CEO in the financial year ended 30 June 2021.

 In view of confidentiality of remuneration matters, the Board is of the opinion that it is in the best interests of the Group not to disclose the exact remuneration of Directors and key management personnel in the Annual Report.